Skip to main content

 Using Bottled Water During a Water Emergency

 Bottled water is an excellent option during a drinking water emergency or advisory.
-Make sure to store your bottled water properly by keeping it out of the garage, away from chemicals and off the ground.
-Store bottled water in the same places you would store food in your home.
+Store it properly by keeping it out of the garage, away from chemicals, and off the ground, where you would store food in your home.

 Water Filters That Reduce Microcystin

-NSF scientists and public health experts have been testing and certifying products for more than 75 years.
-They have tested and certified water filters to ensure they reduce microcystin toxins to below the health advisory levels set by the U.S. Environmental Protection Agency (EPA).
-To find products that are NSF certified to reduce microcystin in drinking water, visit the NSF certification listings.
+NSF scientists and public health experts have tested and certified products for over 80 years.
+They have tested and certified water filters to ensure they reduce microcystin toxins to below the health advisory levels set by the US Environmental Protection Agency (EPA).
+To find NSF-certified products to reduce microcystin in drinking water, visit the NSF certification listings.

 How NSF Can Help You